andrewrichardson701/Stockbase/README.md

 ### In Progress

+- [ ] Find a compatible SMTP package to handle email notifiactions and password resets (converting to Laravel)
+- [ ] Find a good LDAP package to handle Windows crednetial login (converting to Laravel)
+- [ ] Find a good SSO package to handle single sign on
+- [ ] Create a migration to migrate old systes to the new Laravel system
 - [ ] Add an API to GET information
 - [ ] Add an API log to record request types
 - [ ] Add a CPU storage page